jenkins-integrations/vsjenkinsmanager/README.md

 Jenkins Manager for Visual Studio
 ================

-A visual studio package to manage Jenkins, first ideas include:
+A visual studio package to manage Jenkins:

+Planned highlights for 0.2:
+ - Authentication (through API token)
+ - Jenkins View support
+ - Context menu in favor of toolbar

+Release 0.1:
- - Configure Jenkins servers ... **done**
+ - Configure Jenkins servers
- - List builds with status ... **done**
+ - List builds with status
- - Start a job ... **done**
+ - Start a job
- - Connect a job to a visual studio solution ... **done**
+ - Connect a job to a visual studio solution
- - Solution file context menu with a "Build on Jenkins" option ... **done**
+ - Solution file context menu with a "Build on Jenkins" option

-Excluding:

- - Authentication
- - Any other VS then 2013
+ - Publish as visual studio extension